 Step 2: Conduct Audience Research/Planning

 The audience is the most crucial part of your content strategy other than the goals.
-You need to know your audience to create content which will be helpful and valuable to them.
+You need to know your audience to create content that will be helpful and valuable to them.
 To begin, you need to identify your audience persona.

 What is your Audience Persona?

 Who are the people following you currently, demographically speaking?
-Are they of a specific age segment, gender or interest group?
+Are they of a specific age segment, gender, or interest group?
 What draws people to you?
 This is a great way to get answers to the following questions as you develop a content marketing plan.

 1) Who is your Current Audience?

 Your current audience is anyone with whom you currently have an established relationship by way of them being a follower on social media, a member of your mailing lists, or someone who currently consumes your digital assets including your website, blogs, etc.

 2) Who is your Desired Audience?